Manuel José Vieira: Club career

-Born in Vila Nova de Gaia, Porto District, Manuel José unsuccessfully graduated from FC Porto's academy, going on to serve a number of loans before being released in June 2005.
+Born in Vila Nova de Gaia, Porto District, Manuel José unsuccessfully graduated from FC Porto's academy, going on to serve a number of loans before being released.
 He made his Primeira Liga debut with Académica de Coimbra, where he played from January to June 2003.

+Still owned by Porto, Manuel José then went on a one-and-a-half-year loan at Vitória de Setúbal.
+On 29 May 2005, he equalised an eventual 2–1 win against S.L.
+Benfica in the final of the Taça de Portugal.

 After a solid season with Porto's neighbours Boavista FC, Manuel José joined Romania's CFR Cluj Portuguese contingent in June 2006, for €300,000.
 In his first year in Liga I he was a regular and the team player with the most assists, totalling 11; however, with the arrival of Ioan Andone as head coach in summer 2007, he lost his place in the starting XI and failed to regain that position.

-On 5 February 2009, Manuel José terminated his contract with Cluj.
+Manuel José terminated his contract with Cluj on 5 February 2009.
 He returned to Portugal in July, signing with F.C.
 Paços de Ferreira.
 He scored a career-best eight goals in the 2012–13 campaign – in only 19 starts – being essential as the club finished third and qualified for the UEFA Champions League for the first time in its history.

+On 5 July 2016, aged 35, Manuel José moved to Leixões S.C. of the LigaPro.